knkarthik/playground/README.md

-Assorted code snippets that I use(d) for various purposes.
+Assorted code snippets that I use/used for various purposes.
 Put here just for reference.